corscript/corscript/README.md

-# corscript
+# Corscript
- Python-based programming language
+Corscript is a programming language written in Python